dspinellis/alexandria3k/docs/intro.rst

    (37 GiB compressed, 651 GiB uncompressed — as of October 2024).
 This
    contains about 22 million author details records.

--  `DataCite <https://datacite.org/>`__ (22 GB compressed, 197 GB
+-  `DataCite <https://datacite.org/>`__ (24 GiB compressed, 347 GiB
-   uncompressed).
+   uncompressed — as of 2024).
 This comprises research outputs and resources, such as data, pre-prints, images, and samples, containing about 50 million work entries.

 -  `United States Patent Office issued patents <https://bulkdata.uspto.gov/>`__ (12 GiB compressed, 128 GiB